CFBCWorks/Independence40SKN/_items/SKN40Book52.md

 format: photo

-title: St Kitts - 100 Years of Medicine
+title: St Kitts- 100 Years of Medicine

 shortdesc: “The historical, cultural and socio-economic background in which medicine was practiced in St. Kitts during the past one hundred years"